balt-dev/libmadeline/README.md

 In order to update Madeline's state, set the `input` field as needed according to player input, and then call `CLST_Tick` with the elapsed time since the last tick.

+Note that setting `Madeline.position` to non-integer values may cause undesired behavior - for whatever reason, the game stores the integer and fractional parts of the position separately.
+You can find the fractional part of the position in `rem_position`, but take care to keep this in the range of `-0.5, 0.5`.

 ## Celeste's licensing